rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - **@Column(nullable = false, unique = true):** Specifies column mapping and constraints.
   - `nullable = false` → disallows `NULL`.
   - `unique = true` → enforces column value uniqueness.
-  -If `@Column` is omitted, the field name is used as the column name.
+  - If `@Column` is omitted, the field name is used as the column name.

 ### 2. What is Object-Relational Mapping (ORM)?